 \section{\ourapproach: Language Model-based Test Suite Minimization}

 This section describes our approach for test suite minimization, called \ourapproach, relying on language models to compute test code similarity and enable the use of evolutionary search for minimization.
 Our goal is to find a black-box solution that achieves a better trade-off, in terms of scalability and effectiveness, than the latest state-of-the-art (SOTA) approach, namely ATM~\cite{pan2023atm}.
 Despite the higher fault detection rates achieved by ATM, it has limitations in terms of scalability, which are due to the transformation of test cases into ASTs and the time-consuming calculation of tree-based similarity, making it difficult to apply for very large software systems.
 Similar to ATM, \ourapproach~is also a similarity-based approach operating under the assumption that there exists a positive correlation between test suite diversity and its fault detection capability~\cite{hemmati2013achieving}.
-We aim to find a more informative similarity measure to better guide the search algorithm and help it converge faster to higher fault detection capability and thus result in less search time.
-To achieve this, we employed pre-trained language models to generate code embeddings and used them as the basis to measure the similarity between test case pairs.
-Language models have the capability to capture patterns based on the syntax and semantics of test case code without requiring preprocessing or feature extraction, making them a more suitable alternative in our context.
+We aim to find a similarity measure that is not only more computationally efficient but also provides better guidance for the search to converge faster to a higher fault detection capability and thus result in less search time.
+To achieve this, we employed pre-trained language models to generate code embeddings and used them as the basis to measure the vector-based similarity between test case pairs.
+The computation of vector-based similarity is much more efficient than tree-based similarity requiring tree traversal.
+Moreover, language models have the capability to capture patterns based on the syntax and semantics of test case code without requiring preprocessing or feature extraction, making them a more suitable alternative in our context.

 Figure~\ref{fig:approach} outlines the main steps of \ourapproach~to minimize test suites.
 Regarding the first two steps, we describe how we tokenized the source code of test cases (Section~\ref{TestCodeTokenization}) and then extracted embeddings using language models (Section~\ref{TestCodeEmbeddings}).
 Then, we describe the algorithms (Cosine Similarity and Euclidean Distance) we employed for measuring the similarity between these embeddings (Section~\ref{SimilarityMeasures}).
 Finally, we describe the search algorithm (Genetic Algorithm) we employed to minimize test suites using the similarity measures as fitness.